shubham10divakar/sdcfc/README.md

 # Secure Data Certificate Format Converter (SDCFC)

-Secure Data Certificate Format Converter (SDCFC) is a powerful tool for managing certificate files, offering seamless conversion between PEM, DER, and PKCS12 formats.
+Secure Data Certificate Format Converter (SDCFC) is a powerful tool for managing certificate and private key files, offering seamless conversion between PEM, DER, and PKCS12 formats.
 Whether you need to generate, convert, or manage certificates, SD-CFC provides a user-friendly interface to streamline your workflow securely.

 ## Features

-- **Conversion**: Easily convert certificate files between PEM, DER, and PKCS12 formats.
-- **Generation**: Generate self-signed certificates in PEM format.
-- **Encryption**: Encrypt private keys with password protection.
-- **User-Friendly**: Simple command-line interface for quick operations.
-- **Cross-Platform**: Compatible with Windows, macOS, and Linux.
 - Convert PEM to DER
 - Convert DER to PEM
 - Convert PEM to PKCS#12